ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/base/intro2python.md

 annotation = {}

 with open("GRCh38.ensembl112.4k.gtf", "r") as f:

+    # iterate through all lines in the file
     for line in f:
         # split each line with tab as the delimiter
         fields = line.strip().split("\t")